naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the scarecrow win an award?
-Because he was outstanding in his field.
+What's the difference between an oral and a rectal thermometer?
+The taste.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)